-Specifically, hermit crabs use snail shells to live in when they outgrow the ones they’re using.
-Snails aren’t affected by this – hermit crabs use discarded shells once they’ve outgrown their original home.
+Specifically, hermit crabs use snail shells to live in when they outgrow their shells.
+Snails aren’t affected because hermit crabs use discarded shells once they’ve outgrown their original home.

-Because hermit crabs also have coiled abdomens, their bodies become asymmetrical, allowing them to fit comfortably inside.
-They also grip the inside of the shell with special gripping pads that appear on their limbs.
+Because hermit crabs also have coiled abdomens, their bodies become asymmetrical, allowing them to fit inside.
+They also grip the shell with special gripping pads on their limbs.

 While it’s rare for hermit crabs to harm snails, they’ll do so if the environment’s not right.

 Do Snails and Hermit Crabs Get Along?

-- Food for the hermit crabs
+- Food for hermit crabs.

-- Shell availability
+- Shell availability.

-When creating the right environment for your hermit crabs and snails, you must replicate conditions as closely as possible to protect both species from harm.
+When creating the right environment for hermit crabs and snails, you must replicate conditions as closely as possible to protect both species from harm.

-- Providing a variety of shells that look different from your snails’ shells to prevent conflict
+- Providing a variety of shells that look different from your snails’ shells to prevent conflict.

 Do Hermit Crabs Eat Snails?

-- Small fish
+- Small fish.

-- Invertebrates, including worms and plankton
+- Invertebrates, including worms and plankton.

-- Food particles
+- Food particles.

-Similarly, if you’re wondering, “will hermit crabs kill snails?” the truth is it’s rare.
-Hermit crabs don’t tend to kill snails for their shells because they can smell dead or dying snails, alerting them that a potential shell’s nearby.
+Similarly, if you’re wondering, “Will hermit crabs kill snails?” it’s rare.
+Hermit crabs don’t tend to kill snails for their shells because they can smell dead or dying snails, alerting them that a shell’s nearby.

-That being said, it’s not unheard of for hermit crabs to kill snails.
+That said, it’s not unheard of for hermit crabs to kill snails.
 According to anecdotal evidence from divers, there are at least two species that kill snails for their shells, which are:

-- Aniculus maximus in Hawaii
+- Aniculus maximus in Hawaii.

-- Petrochirus diogenes in the Caribbean
+- Petrochirus Diogenes in the Caribbean.

 Why Do My Snails and Hermit Crabs Keep Dying?

-- Changes to the pH levels beyond 8.0 – 8.04
+- Changes to the pH levels beyond 8.0 – 8.4.

-- Chemicals in the water, such as ammonia and nitrites
+- Chemicals in the water, such as ammonia and nitrites.

-- Fluctuations in water temperature
+- Fluctuations in water temperature.

 How Many Snails and Hermit Crabs per Gallon?

-- One snail for every gallon and a half
+- One snail for every gallon and a half.

-- One hermit crab for every gallon
+- One hermit crab for every gallon.

-This should give both species enough room.
-However, these figures are only a guide, as there are rocks, plants, and accessories to consider.
+These figures are only a guide, as there are rocks, plants, and accessories to consider.
 It’s always best to underfill rather than overfill your tank, as this prevents overcrowding and competition for food and space.

-How to Acclimatize Snails and Hermit Crabs
+How To Acclimatize Snails And Hermit Crabs

-Acclimating snails and hermit crabs requires a little time and patience, but the benefit is that they both go through the same drip acclimation and temperature drop process.
+Acclimating snails and hermit crabs requires time and patience, but the benefit is that they both go through the same drip acclimation and temperature drop process.

-- Place the bag in the water for 30 minutes, allowing the snails and crabs to get used to the temperature.
+- Place the bag in the water for 30 minutes, allowing the snails and hermit crabs to get used to the temperature.

 - Once the appropriate amount of time has passed, untie the bag and discard ¼ of the water.
-Scoop up ¼ of tank water and put it in the bag.
+Scoop up a ¼ of tank water and put it in the bag.